-The Supreme Administrative Court's rulings re-affirm, beyond doubt, that Bogdanka's claims over K-6-7 are without merit and inadmissible.
-The Board notes that Bogdanka's claims have been vigorously rejected by the Polish courts in multiple rulings.
-Furthermore, the Court's decision obliging the MoE to approve Addendum No.3 demonstrates that the MoE has acted illegally and failed to correctly implement Poland's own mining laws.
+The Supreme Administrative Court's rulings re-affirm, beyond doubt, that Bogdanka's 2013 claims over K-6-7 are without merit and inadmissible.
+The Board notes that Bogdanka's claims have been rejected by the Polish courts in multiple rulings.

-Injunction against Poland's Ministry of Environment Remains in Force
+Injunction against Poland's Ministry of Environment has been Over-turned

-In April 2018, Prairie commenced legal proceedings against the MoE due to its failure to grant Prairie a Mining Usufruct Agreement over the concessions which form the Jan Karski Mine and in order to protect the Company's security of tenure over the project.
+In April 2018, Prairie filed a civil law claim against the MoE due to its failure to grant Prairie a mining usufruct agreement over the Jan Karski concessions in order to protect the Company's security of tenure over the project.